Natural Remedies for a teething baby

 3. Cold Pureed Foods

 Offer your baby cold pureed foods such as applesauce, yogurt, pears, etc. Whatever your baby likes.
 Yogurt pops are also great because you can freeze them and then cut them in half for a nice chilled treat.
 You can also give them frozen fruit in a baby mesh food holder.
-It's perfect because they can hold it and you don't have to worry about them choking.
+These are teething tools designed to help soothe sore gums while introducing new flavors and textures safely.
+Here’s a quick summary:

 4. Distraction.

-You can do this by tickling, cuddling, singing, or reading to them.
+By keeping a teething baby engaged, distraction can be a simple yet effective way to provide comfort during this uncomfortable phase.
 Babies love all the attention they can squeeze out of mommy or daddy.

 5. Rubber or silicone chew toys.

-Out of all the teething toys we've given to our children we like these the best.
+Out of all the teething toys we've given to our children, we like these the best.
 We received this silicone teething toy as a gift from some close friends and at first, I thought it was some kind of joke.
-We were getting ready to eat dinner and he handed us a rib appeteether to give to the baby.
+We were getting ready to eat dinner and he handed us a rib teether to give to the baby.
 We laughed and then watched our little guy go to town on it.
 What's great about this toy is that it's BPA, Phthalate, PVC, and Lead-free.
 It also comes in several varieties such as chicken wing, bacon, broccoli, carrots, pineapple, pizza, ice cream, and several others.
 This makes a perfect baby shower gift and you'll have everyone laughing at the thought of it.
+You can find similar teethers here.

 6. Teething mitten.